modypy/modypy/docs/guide/03_planet_orbit.rst

         print("Simulation failed with message '%s'" % msg)
     else:
         # Plot the result
-        trajectory = simulator.result[position]
+        trajectory = position(simulator.result)
         plt.plot(trajectory[0], trajectory[1])
         plt.title("Planet Orbit")
         plt.savefig("03_planet_orbit_simulation.png")
         plt.show()

 This time, we do not plot the values of the states over time, but instead we plot the trajectory.
 The result can be seen in :numref:`planet_orbit_simulation`.

 Note the additional parameter ``integrator_options`` to the :class:`Simulator <modypy.simulation.Simulator>` constructor.
 It is a dictionary of options which are to be passed to the constructor of the integrator being used.
 The ``rtol`` parameter increases the relative tolerance of the integration result to reduce the time til the simulator is done.
 For the planetary orbit, we do not need sub-meter resolution.
 The value of ``rtol`` given here still allows us to calculate the orbit positions and velocities to around 1,000 km or 1,000 km/d accuracy.

 .. _planet_orbit_simulation:
 .. figure:: 03_planet_orbit_simulation.png